tsimafeip/uds-nnia-tutorial-2223/README.md

 ## Contributing

 Compile slides using pandoc and the provided script (handout includes notes and disables iterative lists):
-- Slides: `./build.sh machine-translation tutorial`
+- Slides: `./build.sh 01-introduction tutorial`
-- Handout version: `./build.sh machine-translation handout`
+- Handout version: `./build.sh 01-introduction handout`
-- Both: `./build.sh machine-translation`
+- Both: `./build.sh 01-introduction`

 Make sure you have `pandoc` and `texlive` installed.
-(For Anaconda users, try compiling outside an environment if you encounter texlive-related issues.)
-Usually the following should suffice `sudo apt install pandoc texlive-latex-base texlive-pictures texlive-latex-recommended` You don't need to build the presentations if you want to contribute - editing the markdown is enough.
+Usually the following should suffice `sudo apt install pandoc texlive-latex-base texlive-pictures texlive-latex-recommended`.
+For Mac `brew install pandoc` and reopening terminal worked fine.
-If you still wish to compile them (great!) and encounter technical issues, contact me.
+You don't need to build the presentations if you want to contribute - editing the markdown is enough.

 ## License

 Feel free to update, present and distribute on your own accord.
-In all cases, however, preserve the names of the previous contributors.
+In all cases, however, preserve the names of the previous contributors